Voice of the Customer metrics: Turn numbers into actions

 Getting your hands dirty with Voice of the Customer metrics

 After you have implemented the right Voice of the Customer metrics, the raw data will start rolling in.
 First, you need to make sure the right data ends up in the hands of the right people.
 If your stakeholders are engaged and fully comprehend the impact of the program on revenue and cost they will have a better understanding of the meaning the data carries and what to do with it.

 Acting on established Voice of the Customer metrics

 Customer Effort Score (CES)

-This metric is widely used to exert the effort a customer had to put to get an issue resolved.
+The Customer Effort Score is widely used to exert the effort a customer had to put to get an issue resolved.
 The CES is particularly suited to customer care environments.
 Low customer effort scores can be translated into several activities that enable more efficient issue resolutions.
-These activities might include
+These activities might include:

 Net Promoter Score® (NPS)

 The Net Promoter Score measures whether a customer would recommend your business to a family member, friend, or colleague.
 The NPS is very popular because it is easy to understand and it can be benchmarked against industry standards.
 A closer analysis of the NPS can lead to: